 Selection bias can often be reduced through careful study design, ensuring that no element of recruitment or data collection systematically favours one type of individual over another, as well as actively monitoring the characteristics of the sample population during the course of the study.

 If selection bias is likely to exist by design, it is helpful to collect other information which makes it possible to estimate the likely size and direction of the bias in the results.
 For instance, it is possible to collect the demographic characteristics of non-responders, who can then be compared with the responders to determine whether they differ systematically by social status, education etc.

 Confounding does not result from measurement error and is not a measurement issue per se, but is an important epidemiological concept relating to study design, analysis and interpretation of data.
 Although confounding does not directly generally affect choice of method of assessment directly, it is important to ensure that potential confounding variables are measured using reliable and valid methods in order to reduce the effect of residual confounding.
 There are three criteria for confounding:

-In typical epidemiological research on a lifestyle-disease association, confounding is explained by the relationships depicted in Figure C.4.4
+In typical epidemiological research on a lifestyle-disease association, confounding is explained with a graph, e.g. Figure C.4.4.

-Figure C.4.4 Example of relationship between exposure, outcome and confounder.
+Figure C.4.4 Example of the relationships between an exposure, outcome and confounder.

 In the above example, one of the assumptions is that smoking status is not on the causal pathway of the coffee-cancer relationship or, in other words, coffee consumption does not change smoking status.
 Confounding is controlled in the design of a study by randomisation, restriction or matching of participants, and during the analysis phase by stratification or statistical modelling.